 “Did you ask Duy for an advance?”

 After Karen and I said goodbye to Elana, we walked down Công xã Paris Street, turned right on Nguyễn Du Street, and left on Đồng Khởi Street.
-Finally, 10 minutes later, we turned left on Công Trường Lam Sơn Street and arrived at Caravelle Hotel.
-Just as we entered the lobby, the skies opened up and started dumping water on everything.
+Finally, we turned left again and arrived at the Caravelle Hotel.
+Just as we entered the lobby, the skies opened up and the rain came down in sheets.

 Sitting side by side on a sofa in the lobby, laughing and talking softly, we saw Sara and Khanh.
 The last time I had seen them they were arguing loudly.

 But, as I suspected then, the quarrel would be over soon.
 Sara, a high energy but nervous woman in her early 60s, and Khanh, a stylish and laid back man, not only shared a house.
 They were equally bored.